Family Justice Young People’s Board

 Consultations and research

 The FJYPB take part in funded research projects.
-Members will share views and opinions at targeted consultations.
+Members will share views and opinions for targeted consultations.

 Our top tips for professionals